min2ha/ukwa-site/content/target/17366/index.en.md

   "subject": "UK General Election 2015"
 }

-# Rural Services Network: Rural Manifesto for the 2015 General Election

 The Rural Services Network is an organisation devoted to safeguarding and improving services in rural communities across England.